k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: could not blind self with an expensive camera
 - Monsters can use rings/boots of levitation
 - To-hit calculation on the bottom line
+- Magic negation (MC) value on the bottom line